nolanlawson/blob-util/README.md

 newImg.src = blobURL;
 ```

-So now we have to Kirbys - one with a normal URL, and the other with a blob URL.
+So now we have two Kirbys - one with a normal URL, and the other with a blob URL.
 Neato!

 API
 -------